AdaCore/gnatstudio/docs/users_guide/vcs.rst

   * creates an anonymous activity

-  * adds all files selected into the VCS Explorer into the newly created anonymous activity,
+  * adds all files selected into the newly created anonymous activity

   * opens the activity log